 or plunger boxes.

 Future experiments on the MidiCAR could make use of developments that have taken place within the Technology Development Program at ESA/ESTEC.
 Various hardware items for gravitation biology, such as small microscopes, video cameras, cell / tissue / plant culture modules, insect modules etc., have been developed.
-These modules might be used on the Random Positioning Machine to investigate how biological systems will respond to simulated microgravity.
-See the ESA web site for detailed information on these items, or contact us for their use on the MidiCAR (or the or RPM / FFM).
+These modules might be used on the Random Positioning Machine to investigate how biological systems will respond to simulated microgravity on the RPM or FFM).

 MidiCAR Detailed Description